seanthegeek/toolbox/web-screenshot/README.md

 exactly what you want.
 Other image editors like GIMP and Adobe Photoshop also have options to disable transparency when saving PNGs.

-### Why is Privoxy used in between PhantomJS and Tor?
+### Why is Privoxy used?

-While PhantomJS is capable of using Tor's SOCKS5 proxy directly, PhantomJS does not return HTTP status codes or error details.
+While PhantomJS is capable of using internet connections, HTTP proxies, and Tor's SOCKS5 proxy directly, PhantomJS does not return HTTP status codes or error details.
 Privoxy will return error details to the browser as an HTML page, which will be captured in the screenshot.